vshapovalov/laravel-crud/README.md

 ## How it works

+- inherit your eloquent model from CrudModel or use RelashionshipTrait[, TreeableTrait]
-Just declare crud for your eloquent model in config/cruds.php and refresh crud admin page
+- declare crud for your model in config/cruds.php and refresh crud admin page

 There is still a lot of work ahead - roles, localization, widgets, etc. ;]